 I have a very love/hate relationship with the X series, but if you like the original, and find X2 (or the X collection) at a flea market, you might as well.
 There are far worse games you can play.
 Some are just much closer at hand to it than others.

 Buyer's Guide: Originally available on the SNES.
-Your """best""" bets are the Mega Man X collection on PS2 and GameCube, or the Virtual Console, however.
+Your """best""" bets are the Mega Man X collection on PS2, PS4, Xbox One, GameCube, and Switch, or the Virtual Console, however.
 If for some reason you have an "i-mode" or "EZweb" compatible phone, and live in Japan, you can get it that way, as well.